afeld/python-public-policy/syllabus.md

 - Visualizations incomplete, e.g. missing meaningful title/labels: -0.1 points
 - Unattempted Steps: -0.4 points

 If the submission showed effort, feedback will be given, and the assignment can be resubmitted to improve the score; you'll have 48 hours minimum to do so.
+The deadline will be visible in the returned Assignment in Classes.

 Requests for extensions will only be considered if made before the deadline.